The Olympics' First-Ever Bobsled Team From Africa Is Made Up Entirely Of Women

-Are you in need of some motivation?
+Are you in need of some #MondayMotivation?
 Me too, and I suddenly found it in the form of three incredible women who just made Olympic history.

 A Nigerian bobsled team comprised of Seun Adigun, Ngozi Onwumere, and Akuoma Omeoga is headed to South Korea for the 2018 Winter Olympics, The Independent reports.